 Reputation and reviews – Seek out online reviews and check crypto forum posts from other users to find out whether they’d recommend a particular exchange, trading platform or Bitcoin ATM provider.

 There are several other important features to consider, such as where an exchange is regulated and the payment methods accepted by peer-to-peer trading sites, so check out our cryptocurrency exchange guide for more tips on how to choose the right platform.

 How to sell Bitcoin: what are my options?

 The step-by-step guides above take you through the process of selling Bitcoin on an exchange.
 However, this is just one of several options available when you want to cash out your Bitcoin, so let’s take a closer at what other options you have.

 Why might you choose this option?
-If you’re looking for a convenient and simple way to turn Bitcoin into IDR or another fiat currency.
+If you’re looking for a convenient and simple way to turn Bitcoin into IDR or the cryptocurrency of your choice.

-Cons: Transaction fees can sometimes be steep or the rates poor, ID verification process can cause delays
+Cons: Withdrawal fees can sometimes be steep, ID verification process can cause delays

 Why might you choose this option?
 If you want to set your own price and enjoy greater control over the sale process.

-Pros: Could help you get a better price, provides you with more flexibility and control over the sale process
+Pros: Could help you get a better price, provides you with more flexibility and control over the sale process, may offer increased privacy

 The way the sale actually takes place will vary depending on the peer-to-peer platform you’re using.
 For example, while some platforms only accept online bank transfers, sites like LocalBitcoins accept everything from cash and credit cards to PayPal and Western Union transfers.